-I am a second year Computer Science PhD student studying at the Department of Computer Science at the University of Warwick.
+I am a third year Computer Science PhD student studying at the Department of Computer Science at the University of Warwick.
 My supervisor is Artur Czumaj.
-My undergraduate study took place in the same department; I graduated in 2019.
-I am part of the Theory and Foundations group in the department.
+My undergraduate study took place in the same department; I graduated with an MEng in 2019.
+I am part of the Theory and Foundations group.

-I am the Secretary of the Computer Science PGR (Postgraduate Researcher) SSLC.
+From November 2019 to December 2021, I was the Secretary of the Computer Science PGR (Postgraduate Researcher) SSLC.

 My current research concerns distributed and parallel computing, particularly fundamental theoretical problems in the CONGEST, CONGESTED-CLIQUE, HYBRID, and MPC models.